Lukas Jutkiewicz: Birmingham City

 On 31 August 2016, Jutkiewicz signed on loan for Birmingham City until 2 January 2017.
 He made his debut on 10 September, as a second-half substitute in a 1–0 win away to Fulham, and started the next match, a goalless draw away to Reading.
 He scored his first goal on 17 September, a looping header in stoppage time as Birmingham came back from 1–0 down to beat Sheffield Wednesday 2–1.
 His goalscoring continued, prompting manager Gary Rowett to begin negotiations to make the loan permanent, and after Rowett's dismissal, Gianfranco Zola took up the club's option to sign the player for a fee of £1 million.
-On 20 December, by which time he had 6 goals, all headers, from 17 appearances, Jutkiewicz signed a three-and-a-half-year contract, with the option of a further year, to begin after the expiry of his loan.
+On 20 December, by which time he had 6 goals, all headers, from 17 appearances, Jutkiewicz signed a three-and-a-half-year contract, with the option of a further year, to begin on 3 January 2017 after the expiry of his loan.

-He remained a regular selection despite missing chances, and his 11th goal of the season, on 4 February 2018 at home to Fulham, gave Birmingham their first win under the management of Zola, who praised Jutkiewicz's work-rate and importance to the team even when he was not himself scoring.
+He remained a regular selection despite missing chances, and his 11th goal of the season, on 4 February 2017 at home to Fulham, gave Birmingham their first win under the management of Zola, who praised Jutkiewicz's work-rate and importance to the team even when he was not himself scoring.
 His next goal, some five weeks later, was a scrappy late equaliser away to Cardiff City; his total of 12 made him the team's top scorer for the season.
 Zola left the club with three matches left in the season, replaced by Harry Redknapp with the remit of keeping Birmingham in the division.
 Needing to win the last two matches of the season to avoid relegation, they did so despite Jutkiewicz's missed penalty against Huddersfield; in the final fixture, away to Bristol City, he provided the pass from which Che Adams ran through to score the winning goal.